lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 2. Fund the main EOA controller of your 🆙 (See **[Step 1](#step-1---enable-your-controller-to-add-a-universal-receiver) bullet point 3** to retrieve its address) using the [Testnet Faucet](https://faucet.testnet.lukso.network/).
 3. The address of the LSP7 token that you want to use to forward of portion of the amount received.
 4. Installed the v0.14.0 [`@lukso/lsp-smart-contracts`](../../contracts/introduction.md) library.
+5. The [_erc725.js_](../../tools/erc725js/getting-started.md) library to encode the data key / value to register our LSP1 Forwarder.

 ```bash
 npm i @lukso/lsp-smart-contracts@v0.14.0